Muslim Link aims to inform, connect, inspire and celebrate Muslims living in Canada. We build community through

-Muslim Link is independent of and not affiliated with any Muslim organization in Canada or abroad.
+Muslim Link is a social enterprise which is independent of and not affiliated with any Muslim organization in Canada or abroad.
 This independence allows us to be free to explore the diversity of perspectives within Canada’s Muslim communities.
 To learn more about the people behind Muslim Link visit Our Team Page.

 Muslim Link provides an avenue for Muslim and non-Muslim organizations to advertise and communicate with the Muslim communities of Canada.

 Muslim Link is an online hub that provides a forum for people from all backgrounds to read and write stories exploring the diversity of Muslims in Canada.

 Our articles, event listings, and directory listings aim to educate and create awareness on topics pertaining to Muslim life in Canada, in particular the achievements of Muslim Canadians in the fields of community service, education, business, and arts & culture.

 Muslim Link also partners with local businesses and community agencies to write promotional articles specifically tailored for a Muslim audience.

 Muslim Link also strives to build bridges between Canada's Muslim and non-Muslim communities.
 By showcasing the diversity of Canada's Muslim community, non-Muslims will have an opportunity to explore its complexity.

 Muslim Link has developed an innovative Diversity, Equity and Inclusion Policy aimed at ensuring that we strive to represent the full spectrum of Muslim Life in Canada across ethno-cultural, socio-economic, regional, and generational lines.
 We do not differentiate between people who identify as Muslim based on degree of religious practice or religious orientation if we feel they have a story that will be of benefit to our readers.
 It is this inclusive approach that makes our site better able to reach a wider diversity of Muslims in Canada.

 Muslim Link also has a regularly updated Event Listingswhich aims to spread the word about upcoming events by or of interest to Muslims in Canada.
-We currently have Event Listings for Ottawa, Toronto/GTA, Montreal, Edmonton, Calgary, Vancouver, Kitchener-Waterloo, Hamilton, London, and Windsor.
+We currently have Event Listings for Ottawa, Toronto/GTA, Montreal, Edmonton, Calgary, Vancouver, Kitchener-Waterloo, Hamilton, London, Regina-Saskatoon, Windsor and Halifax.